confidential-computing/governance/terminology/common-terminology.md

 ## Isolation Methodologies

 The aforementioned packaging terms will be delivered by software running in concert with a TEE's hardware and firmware.
 This combination will deliver a blend of data confidentiality, data integrity, and/or code integrity protections.
-Data confidentiality is delivered in runtime by isolating a specific TEE context within the CPU (or other processing unit such as a GPU), and potentially within the RAM.
+Data confidentiality is delivered in runtime by isolating a specific TEE context within the processor (whether a CPU or other processing unit such as a GPU), and potentially within the RAM.
 There are multiple methodologies for delivering data-in-use protection.
 Three examples of technologies which limit the CPU’s addressability/reachability of TEE data include:

 * Access Control Validation: access to areas of memory is limited to certain processes/contexts.